Stakeholders in Bangladesh Serving Youth Gather to Learn, Exchange, and Apply Knowledge – ME&A

 Stakeholders in Bangladesh Serving Youth Gather to Learn, Exchange, and Apply Knowledge

 Over 140 representatives from a diverse group of stakeholders involved or interested in supporting Bangladesh’s youth, not including educators, attended the event on May 25 and 26, 2022, at the Radisson Blu Hotel in Dhaka.
-The attendees included representatives from the Government of Bangladesh, USAID, UNICEF, British Council, World Bank, Asian Development Bank, and other international and national nongovernmental organizations.
+The attendees included representatives from the Government of Bangladesh, US Government missions, UNICEF, British Council, World Bank, Asian Development Bank, and other international and national nongovernmental organizations.
 The event allowed stakeholders to reflect on their achievements empowering and building youth capacity as well as explore ways enhancing youth opportunities supports Bangladesh’s development trajectory and aspirations to become an upper middle-income country.